microsoft/BotBuilder-Samples/samples/javascript_nodejs/50.teams-conversation-bot/README.md

 - Click the ```Manifest editor``` tab
 - Click ```Import an existing app```
 - Navigate to and select the zip file that you made in the previous step
-- Click on the bot card
+- Click on the `TeamsConversationBot` card

 ### Finishing Teams Setup
 - Click ```Test and distribute``` on the left hand side